CorgiMasterEpic/toucanix-site/faq/index.md

 **Short Answer:** Great!

 **Long Answer:** It consists of a few shell scripts and a makefile contorling them in the root directory and those shell scripts do a few simple things like platform independent building, cleaning, running, etc.

+### How does versioning work?

+**Short Answer:** Current Year.Update.Micro Update

+**Long Answer:** It starts as Current Year.0.0 and its in the format current year.update.micro update and starts on alpha then bata then release.